-I understand the reason a lot of people don’t travel alone is because they worry about being lonely.
+I understand the reason a lot of people don’t travel alone is that they worry about being lonely.
 They worry about not having anyone to talk to.
 For starters being alone and lonely are two completely separate issues (but I think I will leave that juicy topic for another blog post).

 Let’s face it.
 When you travel with friends, you tend to stay in the company of your group.
-Travelling as a couple or group can actually make you quite antisocial.
+Traveling as a couple or group can actually make you quite antisocial.
 You don’t need to reach out to people for companionship, so you don’t make the effort.
 In turn, other people may find approaching a group intimidating.

-Admittedly solo travel might be a little harder for extroverts, but with your outgoing personality it won’t take long before you are the life of the party.
+Admittedly solo travel might be a little harder for extroverts, but with your outgoing personality, it won’t take long before you are the life of the party.

 Related post – How to Meet People When You Travel By Yourself